-- 1. With the action closed and the "safety" in the on safe position and the hammer in the rebound position, press the spring cover inward with the bullet tip of the first cartridge until all but the rim has entered the loading port (Figures 12 and 13, page 21). - 2.
-Insert the next cartridge in the same manner, using it to push the preceding cartridge into the magazine. - 3.
-Repeat this procedure with each cartridge, pushing the last cartridge past the end of the spring cover and allowing the cover to snap closed (Figure 14, page 21).
+With the action closed and the "safety" in the on safe position and the hammer in the rebound position, press the spring cover on the loading port inward with the bullet tip of the first cartridge until all but the rim has entered the loading port (Figure 15 and Figure 16).

+- 2. Insert the next cartridge in the same manner, using it to push the preceding cartridge into the magazine. - 3.
+Repeat this procedure with each cartridge, pushing the last cartridge past the end of the spring cover and allowing the cover to snap closed (Figure 17, page 17).
 Do not exceed the recommended capacity of the magazine.